 Whether you're cooking on the stovetop, in the oven, or in a slow-cooker, it's important to let the meat cook incredibly slowly at a bare simmer over the course of several hours.
 This gives collagens in the tough muscle tissue time to melt and make the meat tender.
 Try tasting a bite after an hour, two hours, and three hours — you'll see how the meat goes from chewy to pretty good to fall-apart tender.

-Any other tips to add for making stew meat taste delicious?
+Your turn!
+Do you have any other tips to add for making stew meat taste delicious?